sleeske/swapi-app/README.md

 # SWAPI APP

 This repo contains the very basic Star Wars API Explorer Project.
-Hope you like it :)
+Hope you'll like it :)

 ## Prerequisites